TACC/Lmod/docs/source/050_lua_modulefiles.rst

    Returns the name of the shell the user specified on the
     command line.

+**myShellType** ():
+   Returns the shellType based on the name of the shell the user specified on the command line.
+It returns sh for sh, bash, zsh, csh for csh, tcsh.
+Otherwise it is the same as **myShellName**().

 **hierarchyA** ("fullName", level):
    Returns the hierarchy of the current module.
 See the section on Generic Modules for more details.